GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 ## Suggested use cases {: #use-cases }

 Examples of sites that may use Web NFC include:
-- Museums and art galleries can display more information about a display when the user touches their device to a NFC card near the exhibit.
+- Museums and art galleries can display additional information about a display when the user touches their device to a NFC card near the exhibit.
 - Inventory management sites can read or write data to the NFC tag on a container to update information on its contents.
 - Conference sites can use it to scan NFC badges during the event.